gdcc/pyDataverse/src/pyDataverse/docs/source/user/basic-usage.rst

     >>> resp = api.publish_dataverse("pyDataverse_user-guide")
     Dataverse pyDataverse_user-guide published.

-We can now retrieve the Dataverse with :meth:`get_dataverse() <pyDataverse.api.NativeApi.get_dataverse>`.
+To have a look at the results of our work, you can check the created Dataverse by the frontend, or use pyDataverse to retrieve the Dataverse with :meth:`get_dataverse() <pyDataverse.api.NativeApi.get_dataverse>`.

 ::